<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Local governments may also insert protected classes of people into the federally protected group already established.
 It's common to see states or cities legislate discrimination against people with certain income levels, military history, marital status, sexual orientation, or gender identity."

-The HUD’s informational booklet, Fair Housing Equal Opportunity for All simply states,
+The HUD’s informational booklet, Fair Housing Equal Opportunity for All, states,

 "The Department of Housing and Urban Development (HUD) enforces the Fair Housing Act, which prohibits discrimination and the intimidation of people in their homes, apartment buildings, and condominium developments—in nearly all housing transactions, including the rental and sale of housing and the provision of mortgage loans."

-Watch for these red flags during your home search and the interview and investigation process.
-They could pop up and alert you of potential discrimination tactics.
+Watch for these red flags during your military rentals search and during the process of a background check for renters.
+They could pop up and alert you to potential discrimination tactics.

 Illegal Advertising and Marketing

-Homeowners often get tripped up when marketing towards what they perceive as their ideal renters.
-In writing, the owner cannot disqualify potential renters for reasons that seem obvious, such as race or sex, but other less obvious qualifiers, such as familial status, are regularly violated.
+Landlords can get tripped up when marketing toward what they perceive as their ideal renters.
+In writing, the owner cannot disqualify potential renters for reasons that seem obvious, such as race or sex, but other, more subtle rules, such as questions regarding familial status, are regularly violated.

-Restrictions on the number of children (in relationship to local laws regarding sleeping space and square footage) or future children are illegal.
-Language that mentions “kid-friendly” or “only older kids permitted” violate familial status.
-Owners and property managers also cannot create different sets of rules for renters with children.
+Restrictions on the number of children (in relation to local laws regarding sleeping space and square footage) or future children are illegal.
+Language that mentions "kid-friendly" or "only older kids permitted" violates familial status.
+Owners and property managers also cannot create different rules for renters with children.
 For instance, quiet hours in an apartment apply to all tenants, regardless of age.

 Changing Terms in the Rental Application Process

-The rental process must be transparent, and each application has to be subjected to the same criteria.
-A homeowner cannot ignore background or credit checks for certain classes of people, yet expect others to submit the information.
+The rental process must be transparent, and each application must be subject to the same criteria.
+A landlord cannot ignore a background check for some renters or credit checks for certain classes of people, yet expect others to submit the information.
 Discriminatory verbal and written statements are also illegal.
 For example, the homeowner cannot lie about the property’s vacancy if they prefer not to rent to families with children.

 Refusal to Accommodate Disabilities

-Property managers, homeowners, and landlords all operate their rental businesses under the FHA mandates which allow for litigation and expensive fines if an investigation into the violations proves wrongdoing.
-These deterrents are beneficial to renters, but if during your rental search you suspect discriminatory practices and want to file a report, HUD asks for specific information.
+Property managers, homeowners, and landlords all operate their rental businesses under FHA mandates, which allow for litigation and expensive fines if an investigation into violations proves wrongdoing.
+These deterrents are beneficial to renters, but if, during your rental search, you suspect discriminatory practices and want to file a report, HUD asks for specific information.

-• Name and address of the person your complaint is filed against.
+• Name and address of the person against whom the complaint is filed

-• A short description of the situation in which you perceived discrimination.
+• A brief description of the situation in which you perceived discrimination

-Complaints can be filed online, mailed, or called in at 1-800-669-9777.
+Complaints can be filed online, by mail, or by calling 1-800-669-9777.
 Each region of the country has a local office that processes the complaints.
-After receipt, HUD will notify you in writing about their decision to proceed and investigate.
-They will also notify the alleged violator and allow time for them to answer the complaint.
+After receipt, HUD will notify you in writing of its decision to proceed and to investigate.
+They will also inform the alleged violator and allow time for the alleged violator to respond to the complaint.

-During the investigation, HUD is required to offer the parties the chance to resolve the issue through a Conciliation Agreement.
-The agreement should provide a solution to your issue as well as give the property owner the chance to improve their discriminatory practices.
+During the investigation, HUD is required to offer the parties the chance to resolve the issue through a conciliation agreement.
+The agreement will provide a solution to your issue and allow the property owner to improve their discriminatory practices.
 After the parties agree, the investigation stops.
 Continued violations could be turned over to the Department of Justice.

 Hopefully, throughout your repeated rental home searches over a military career, you’ll never encounter discriminatory practices.
-Maintaining awareness of your rights and the rights of your landlord under the FHA is crucial for recognizing blatant discrimination.
-Chances are, any inadvertent discrimination you might face is connected to ignorance of the law and not intentional.
-At this point, you can clearly point out where the disconnect lies and discuss solutions with the property owner.
+Maintaining awareness of your rights and your landlord's rights under the FHA is crucial for recognizing blatant discrimination.
+Chances are, any inadvertent discrimination you will face is connected to ignorance of the law and not intentional.
+With experience, you can identify the disconnect and discuss solutions with the property owner.

 Dawn M. Smith